libAtoms/QUIP/Tools/quippy/doc/adaptive-qmmm-step2.rst

-Note that we make a copy of the ``CrackPos`` entry in the :attr:`~quippy.atoms.info` dictionary, since otherwise `orig_crack_pos` will continue to refer to the current crack position as it is updated during the dynamical simulation.
+Note that we make a copy of the ``CrackPos`` entry in the :attr:`~quippy.atoms.info` dictionary, since otherwise `orig_crack_pos` would continue to refer to the current crack position as it is updated during the dynamical simulation.